Trumins/2023_Spring_SAD/Assignment3/assignment3.md

 #### 1.1 Intention

 The intention behind this document is to unveil an intricate blueprint of the Smart Library.
-The document will encompass the updated employment of case scenarios, refined architecture tailored to the platform's requirements, and meticulous realization of case scenarios and class design.
+The document will encompass the updated employment of use cases, refined architecture tailored to the platform's requirements, and realization of use cases and class design.
 Furthermore, it will expound upon the distinctive architectural styles and pivotal design choices that have been implemented.

 #### 1.2 Advances in System Design

-In the preceding assignment, we partitioned the intelligent library system into five subsystems and revealed the deployment of case scenarios, architecture diagrams, class diagrams, and interaction diagrams of the system.
+In the preceding assignment, we partitioned the intelligent library system into five subsystems and revealed the deployment of use cases, architecture diagrams, class diagrams, and interaction diagrams of the system.

-Building upon our prior endeavor, we have accomplished the tasks of analysis and design, which encompassed the meticulous enhancement of the case scenario model, architectural fine-tuning, design blueprint, as well as the identification of architectural styles and critical design choices.
+Building upon our prior endeavor, we have accomplished the tasks of analysis and design, which encompassed the enhancement of the use case model, architectural fine-tuning, design model, as well as the identification of architectural styles and critical design choices.
 The principal enhancements made to our system are outlined as follows:

-- **Case Scenario Model Enhancement:** We have meticulously refined the case scenario model by integrating supplementary realizations and design mechanisms.
+- **Use Case Model Enhancement:** We have refined the use case model by integrating supplementary realizations and design mechanisms.
 This serves to present a more comprehensive depiction of the system's functionality and user interactions.

 - **Architectural Fine-Tuning:** We have crafted a platform-specific architecture with an improved overarching structure.
 This architecture guarantees the system's scalability, modularity, and maintainability.

-- **Subsystems and Interfaces:** We have successfully pinpointed and compiled a list of the subsystems constituting the system.
-Each subsystem is equipped with well-defined interfaces that foster seamless communication and collaboration between disparate components.
+- **Subsystems and Interfaces:** Each subsystem is equipped with well-defined interfaces that foster seamless communication and collaboration between disparate components.

-- **Interface Specification:** We have furnished meticulous specifications for the system's interactions with external entities such as the public information website, third-party messaging system, and map services.
+- **Interface Specification:** We have furnished specifications for the system's interactions with external entities such as the public information website, third-party messaging system, and map services.
 These specifications ensure the seamless integration and exchange of data between the system and external entities.

-- **Elaborate Case Scenario Realizations:** We have meticulously incorporated five exemplars of elaborate case scenario realizations, thereby exhibiting the system's behavior in diverse scenarios.
+- **Use Case Realizations:** We have incorporated five exemplars of use case realizations, thereby exhibiting the system's behavior in diverse scenarios.
 These realizations integrate design mechanisms and leverage the refined architecture to enhance efficiency and user experience.

-- **Detailed Class Design:** We have meticulously formulated and documented over 20 comprehensive classes that encapsulate the system's data and behavior.
+- **Detailed Class Design:** We have formulated and documented over 20 comprehensive classes that encapsulate the system's data and behavior.
 These classes adhere to object-oriented principles and significantly contribute to the overall robustness and extensibility of the system.

 In addition to the aforementioned enhancements, we have also conscientiously contemplated various architectural styles and made crucial design choices intending to optimize the system's performance and efficacy.
 These choices have been thoroughly evaluated and aligned with the project's requirements and constraints.